ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_ldp/guide.en-gb.md

 ## Objective

-**Find out how to enable VMware on OVHcloud log forwarding to a Logs Data Platform stream**.
+**The goal is to show you how to enable log forwarding from managed VMware vSphere on OVHcloud to a Logs Data Platform stream.**

 ## Requirements